MostAwesomeDude/construct/docs/compilation.rst

 Exceptions do not include `path` information

+enum34 is not supported, plese use pure Enum constructions

 _index context entry is not supported, neither is Index class

 Struct Sequence FocusedSeq Union LazyStruct do not support `_subcons _stream` context entries